kyle-n/kyle-n.github.io/src/routes/blog/posts/full-content-rss-feed-with-sveltekit.md

 There shouldn't be real button in that code snippet.

-Turns out if you put valid HTML tags in your Markdown, even if they're inside a `<code>` block, they will be rendered in the RSS reader.
-This is unfortunate for me, a frontend dev who often writes posts containing HTML.
+If you put valid HTML tags in your Markdown, even inside a `<code>` block, they will be rendered in RSS readers.
+This is unfortunate for me, a frontend dev who often writes posts with HTML snippets.

-After a *lot* of experimenting and pain, I figured out when Showdown converts your Markdown to HTML, it will encode the tag arrows. `<button>` becomes `&amp;lt;button&amp;gt;` However, the RSS reader will *un-encode* those arrows and just render the word `<button>` as a real button.
+After a *lot* of experimenting and pain, I figured out when Showdown converts your Markdown to HTML, it will encode the tag arrows. `<button>` becomes `&amp;lt;button&amp;gt;` However, RSS readers will *un-encode* those arrows and just render the word `<button>` as a real button.

 To fix this, we have to double-encode our HTML tags: